configcat/js-chromium-extension-sdk/README.md

-# ConfigCat SDK for Chrome Extensions
+# ConfigCat SDK for Chromium Extensions
 https://configcat.com

-ConfigCat SDK for Chrome extensions provides easy integration with ConfigCat feature flags.
+ConfigCat SDK for Chromium Extensions provides easy integration with ConfigCat feature flags.

 ConfigCat is a feature flag and configuration management service that lets you separate releases from deployments.
 You can turn your features ON/OFF using <a href="https://app.configcat.com" target="_blank">ConfigCat Dashboard</a> even after they are deployed.
 ConfigCat lets you target specific groups of users based on region, email or any other custom user attribute.